BRIC: Bridging Kinematic Plans and Physical Control at Test Time

 We compare \ours{} on the T2M task with state-of-the-art physics-based and kinematic models.
 Specifically, we evaluate against the physics-based model CLoSD~\cite{tevet2025closd}, and the kinematic model FlowMDM~\cite{barquero2024seamless}.
 As an additional kinematic reference, we also evaluate our motion planner alone, referred to as \emph{DiP}~\cite{tevet2025closd}.
 All diffusion models in this evaluation are conditioned solely on text inputs.

 \textbf{Results.} \cref{tab_long_term_t2m} shows that \ours{} (last row) consistently outperforms CLoSD across all metrics, demonstrating the effectiveness of the proposed TTA in aligning the RL policy with the target motion plan distribution.
 Notably, \ours{} achieves nearly twice the performance of CLoSD in two typically conflicting execution rate and FID~\cite{guo2022generating}, highlighting its superior robustness and motion quality.
 As expected, kinematic models perform best in diversity and expressiveness metrics.
 Nonetheless, \ours{} achieves comparable or better scores in PJ and AUJ, which are critical for long-term motions quality~\cite{barquero2024seamless}.
-Baseline and CLoSD show lower skate errors only because they fail early, setting later frames to zero.
-In contrast, \ours{} continues generating longer motions, leading to higher raw skate.
-Under failure-penalized metrics~(values in parentheses in \cref{tab_long_term_t2m}), \ours{} maintains a significantly larger advantage over CLoSD in both PJ and AUJ.
+Moreover, when accounting for failure via execution-weighting metrics, \ours{} maintains a significantly larger advantages over CLoSD in both PJ and AUJ.
 These results indicate that \ours{} is well-suited for generating coherent and expressive long-term motion with smooth transitions across diverse motion segments.